beehive-lab/tornado-insight/README.md

 Developers should configure the TornadoVM root directory (i.e. the path to the TornadoVM cloned repository) and the path to `JAVA_HOME` which should be >= JDK 21.
 Additionally, developers should indicate a tentative "array size" that can be used by TornadoInsight to  set the size of the input and output arrays of a TornadoVM task.

+## Limitations
+TornadoInsight, in its current state, lacks support for dynamic inspection of references.
+This limitation arises due to the nature of the dynamically generated Java code during the dynamic inspection process.
+The Java code is derived from a copy of the Tornado task method, and in this copying process, automatic handling of non-JDK method invocations and global variable replacements is not performed.